preligens-lab/buzzard/buzzard/README.md

 ---

 ## `_tools` directory
-- All standalone tools that makes implementation easier
+- All standalone tools that make implementation easier.

 #### `_tools/conv/*.py`
 Conversions from gdal types and enums to pythonic ones